 Welcome to the Music page!

 Our tailored scheme of work is based on a Kodaly musical approach that also fulfils the National Curriculum to build the foundations for a lifetime enjoyment of music.
-We have checked our planned progression for our children against the DofE’s Model Music Curriculum and work closely with Leicestershire Music Hub.
+Progression in music is aligned to the DfE’s Model Music Curriculum (March 2021) and with the Leicestershire Music Hub.

 This will be achieved through: